Child-porn convict gets 50 more months

 Devion Marquette Cumbie, 25, was arrested Feb.
-8, 2018 after a man reported to police that Cumbie had pointed a gun at him as he was walking alongside 65th St. in Little Rock.
+8, 2018, after a man reported to police that Cumbie had pointed a gun at him as he was walking alongside 65th Street in Little Rock.
 According to court documents, police called to the area spotted a red Ford F-150 pickup truck matching the description of the suspect vehicle at a nearby gas station.

 A search of the truck turned up a Smith & Wesson .45 ACP pistol, which a woman in the truck told police that Cumbie had pointed at the man.